wolfSSL/wolfssh/README.md

 - Changed the echoserver to allow only one connection, but multiple connections are allowed with a command line option.
 - Added option to echoserver to offer an ECC public key.
+- Added a Visual Studio solution to build the library, examples, and tests.
-- Other small bug fixes and enhancements.
+- Other bug fixes and enhancements.

 ### wolfSSH v1.1.0 (06/16/2017)